geek1250/douyin/README.md

 Please note:
-ffprobe is required and installed in /usr/local/bin/
+ffmpeg and ffprobe are required and installed in /usr/local/bin/